tradesouthwest/fastbreak/README.md

 Tags: one-column, two-columns, right-sidebar, left-sidebar, blog

 ## Description
 Fastbreak for ClassicPress is a fast and sleek magazine type of layout with mobile ready menus and widgets.
+Has built in font stack for Helvetica and another for Monsterrat so you don't need to use an external source to load fonts.

 ## Features

-- Theme headings
-- Custom large banner "Hero" section on specific pages
-- Hero adds Title, intro, background image, Call To Action button and url to button
-- Display blog posts as column or row boxes
-- Adjustable content padding
-- font and background color adjustments
+- Custom advert area in header
-- Uses CSS Flex layout for reliable responsive design
+- Flex based layouts
-- Three footer widgets
+- Full width template
-- Sidebar is on right
+- Three sections template, ideal for mobile so content is on top.
+- Default template is 3/4 by 1/4 content and sidebar
+- Front page template is thin sidebar, right; wide center content and second sidebar, right layout.
+- Cusomtizer has options to Add text to top strip in header
+- Change color background of theme
+- Change background of header and footer sections
+- Add an advert and your logo to header.
+- Fully mobile friendly.

 ## Installation